animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 Note
 </div></td>
 <td class="content">A cache client can connect to one or more Locators
-in the {data-store-name} cluster instead of directly to a
+in the GemFire cluster instead of directly to a
 <code>CacheServer</code>.
 The advantage of using Locators over direct
 <code>CacheServer</code> connections is that Locators provide metadata
 about the cluster to which the client is connected.
 This metadata